pack-it/packit/docs/structure.md

 ### Register.toml
 The `Register.toml` file is located inside the prefix and stores information about all installed packages.
 This file is managed by Packit and should not be changed directly.

+### Local Metadata
+The `metadata` directory contains all of the local metadata of the installed packages.
+This directory is managed by Packit and should not be changed directly.

 ### Packages
 All installed packages will go in `<prefix>/packages/<PACKAGE-NAME>/<PACKAGE-VERSION>/`.